• Brand Management

 Product Names

-The way our product and solution names appear in plain text may not match the way they look as logos.
+The way our portfolio and product names appear in plain text may not match the way they look as logos.
 The capitalization and spacing between elements can differ depending on the product or solution (legacy, newly rebranded, etc.) So make sure you follow exactly how they’re written here.
 As a rule of thumb, avoid using all caps on product and solution names in headlines.

 GoTo Connect